- Why City Stay?

 - Are patient and good-natured about differences in cultures.

 City Stay invites all community members that fit these qualifications to apply as a host.
-City Stay also welcomes single individuals, without spouse or children, to apply.
+Historically, we have worked with Hmong, Somali and Latino families.
 Applicants must be at least 25 years old.

 Host Family Experience